 Applicants are expected to show capacity for advanced academic work and potential for scholarship.
 The development of competence to design and carry out rigorous research studies relevant to social work is a critical expectation of the PhD program.
 Applicants are expected to have a master’s degree from an accredited school of social work.
 Exceptions are sometimes made for students with a master’s degree in a related field who have extensive experience in human services.
 Applicants who do not have a master’s degree should apply to the MSSW program (Master of Science in Social Work).

-Must I have a master’s degree in social work to be admitted?
+Must I have a master’s degree in social work to be admitted to your PhD program?

 Our program is geared toward applicants with a master’s degree from an accredited school of social work.
 Exceptions are sometimes made for students with a master’s degree in a related field who have extensive experience in human services.
 CSWE accreditation standards currently require that individuals who want to teach practice courses must have a master of social work and at least two years of post-master practice experience.

-Does everyone need to submit GRE and TOEFL scores?
+Does everyone need to submit GRE and TOEFL (Test of English as a Foreign Language) scores?

 What can I do to improve my chances for acceptance?

 Make sure your personal narrative statement is clear, concise, and demonstrates your interest in research and a scholarly career.
 Ask for references from people who are knowledgeable of your academic qualifications and who understand what is expected in doctoral education.
 Present your best written publication or scholarly paper.
-To be competitive, your GRE score needs to be a minimum of 1000 (old scoring method) or 300 (new scoring method), the higher, the better.
+To be competitive, your GRE score needs to be a minimum of 300, the higher, the better.
 TOEFL scores for the four sections should sum to at least 100, and it is preferable to score a minimum of 25 in each section.
 To be included in the early faculty reviews of applicants, all application materials should be submitted prior to the December 15 deadline.

 How are admissions decisions made?